 Addiction and Overdose

 Cocaine is the second most addictive and physically harmful of the most commonly abused recreational drugs, just below heroin.
-Since cocaine is fast-acting and produces strong effects, an association between happiness and cocaine use can form.
+Since it is fast-acting and produces strong effects, an association between happiness can form.
 With each use, this association is reinforced and can lead to psychological addiction.

 Some effects are dependent on the way the drug is used.
 Snorting cocaine could erode the cartilage in the nose and cause breathing difficulties.
-Consuming cocaine orally can lead to tissue death in the bowels as cocaine causes blood vessels to shrink in size and not deliver as much oxygen and nutrients to the cells.
-Individuals who inject cocaine have a drastically increased risk of contracting blood borne diseases such as HIV.
+Consuming it orally can lead to tissue death in the bowels as it causes blood vessels to shrink in size and not deliver as much oxygen and nutrients to the cells.
+Individuals who inject it, have a drastically increased risk of contracting blood borne diseases such as HIV.
 Higher doses increase one’s risk of heart attack or bleeding in the brain.

 Withdrawal typically presents an initial crash consisting of the following symptoms that are at risk of lasting for months: